 Gap-closing capacity remains strong but its robustness has been reduced by the state's modest economic growth during the current national economic expansion and the resulting repeated need for gap-closing actions.
-In contrast to prior recoveries, the state has been unable to rebuild reserve balances and has continued to increase taxes and cut spending throughout the expansion, reducing its means to tackle future cyclical budgetary challenges.
-Expenditure adjustments in the recently enacted budget demonstrate the state's commitment to balance operations but out-year budget gaps remain an issue to be addressed.
-Frequent revenue reforecasting allows the state to identify revenue underperformance and quickly implement corrective actions.
+Reserve balances are low and the state has continued to increase taxes and cut spending throughout the expansion, reducing its means to tackle future cyclical budgetary challenges, while out-year budget gaps remain an issue to be addressed.
+Under current law, windfall revenue received in fiscal 2018 related to federal tax law is deposited to the state's budget reserve fund (BRF) and will improve balances, unless offsetting action is taken by the state.
+Frequent revenue re-forecasting allows the state to identify revenue underperformance and quickly implement corrective actions.